IBM/kube101/workshop/Lab3/README.md

 that there are a lot more fields in this version than the original yaml file we used.
-This is because it contains all of the properties about the Deployment that Kubernetes knows about, not just the ones we chose to specify when we create it.
+This is because it contains all of the properties about the Deployment that Kubernetes knows about, not just the ones we chose to specify when we created it.
 Also notice that it now contains the `status` section mentioned previously.

+### Edit the Deployment file

-You can also edit the deployment file we used to create the Deployment to make changes.
-You should use the following command to make the change effective when you edit the deployment locally.
+You can also edit the Deployment file that we used to create the Deployment to make changes.
+Use the following command to make the change when you edit the deployment locally.

    ```console
    $ kubectl apply -f guestbook-deployment.yaml